Cervical Dystonia / Torticollis Treatment

 Personalised Treatment Plans

-Treatment is tailored to the individual and may include:
+Treatment is tailored to the individual with the goal to reduce symptoms, improve function and enhance the patient’s quality of life, and may include:

-- Botulinum toxin (Botox) injections to relax overactive neck muscles
+- Injection therapy to relax overactive neck muscles

 - Medications to reduce muscle contractions or manage pain